 Beyond managing your D8 Digital Nomad Visa application, many law firms and relocation specialists offer extra services to make your move to Portugal seamless.

-These add-ons can save you time, prevent costly mistakes, and ensure your documents meet local requirements from day one.
+These add-ons can save you time, prevent costly mistakes, and ensure your documents meet local legal requirements from day one.

 Common Additional Services Offered